A note from our Clinical Director: Christine Decker, PsyD

 Welcome to The Tree House!

-I am not only the parent of four children with varying degrees of special needs, but I have also worked with children and adolescents as clinical a psychologist in a private therapeutic setting for the past twenty years.
+I am not only the parent of four children with varying degrees of special needs, but I have also worked with children and adolescents as clinical psychologist for the past twenty years.
 I have seen a need in our area for unique programming to support the healthy development of all children, whether they are typically developing or have unique challenges.

-Our therapists and I are really excited about our programs!
-As you read through this web site, you will come across different types of opportunities to support the development of your child aged eighteen months to eighteen years.
+All of us at the Tree House are really excited about our programs!
+As you read through this web site, you will come across unique programming to support the development of your child aged eighteen months to eighteen years.
 We have friendship and social skills groups, camps, Friday Night Outs, volunteer opportunities for children and teens, stress busting activities and many other fun groups that strengthen the mind and body!
-Most of our wide range of services are covered by insurance and during convenient times for busy families like our own.
+Our wide range of services are covered by insurance and are held during convenient times for busy families like our own.
 Please continue to check in with us for updates to our programming and new additions to our web site!

 We look forward to hearing from you!

 Christine Decker, Psy.D.